omidbachari/reference/command-line.md

 The command prompt allows the user to manage files and folders, perform queries and launch applications.
 In graphical operating systems, like Windows or Mac, you interact with the machine mainly with the mouse.
 With a command prompt, you type commands and hit return.

 Most Unix-like operating systems (MacOS being one of them) provide that you can choose a command-line interpreter.

-In this reference guide, we are going to provide you with frequently used commands that we use in [ohmyzsh](http://ohmyz.sh/), which is the shell of choice at Launch Academy.
+## Quick Note: Users and Paths

+In this guide, we talk about users and paths.
+A user is you.
+To the command prompt, a user is an entity that logs in, is using the command prompt and is permitted to perform certain actions.

+A path is an address within a filesystem. **Absolute** paths point to a definite place in a filesystem, regardless of the present working directory. **Relative** is a shorter path, based on the present working directory.

 ## Man